lineCode/ULIS/CodingRules.md

 - Explicit access from Global namespace: `::nApplication::nWindow:: ... `
 - Never use the `using` directive, unless in a local function or function-like scope, especially for `std::`

-#### Files
-- Organisation:
-    - One directory per namespace.
-    - One class per file.
-- Naming:
-    - Library + Path + Class Name + Extension ( `ULIS.Base.AlignedMemory.h` )

 ### Include Directives
 - Use `#pragma once`
 - Include directives should be sorted first by type, then by name in alphanumeric order:
+    - Application
+    - Library1
+    - Library2
     - C++ Standard Library Headers
     - C Headers
-    - Library1
-    - Library2
-    - Application
     - Platform-Specific
-- Includes within Application files should use the full path:`#include "ULIS/Base/ULIS.Base.AlignedMemory.h"`
-- Includes within Application files use double quotes:`""`
+- Includes of Application files use double quotes:`""`
-- Includes withing Library files use brackets:`<>`
+- Includes of Library files use brackets:`<>`

 ### Member Variables
 - **Member variables** of class should generally be private and start with lowercase prefix "**m**":